jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

 What a beautiful graph!
+You can see that the predicted prices (blue) significantly overlap with the actual prices (black) of IBM.

 It is also worth noting that model training & evaluation is an iterative process.
 Please feel free to go back to the "model training" step to fine-tune the model and re-evaluate the model to see if there is a further performance boost.

 ## Predicting future stock prices

 By now, we have trained an LSTM model that can (fairly accurately) predict the next day's price based on the past 20 days' close prices.
 This means we now have a crystal ball in hand!
-At the time of writing this tutorial, tomorrow is April 30, 2021.
-Let's supply the past 20 days' close prices to the model and...
+Let's supply the past 20 days' close prices to the model and see what it predicts for the next trading day (i.e., the future!).
+Append the following code to your **project.py** file and re-run the script one last time.

 ![predicted tomorrow price](static/figure05-predict-the-unseen.png)